fpdf-easytable/fpdf-easytable/README.md

 # Comparisons

 **easyTable vs kind-of-HTML-to-PDF**

 To use HTML code to make tables for PDF documents is a kind of sloppy hack.
-To begin with to convert HTML code into a kind of FPDF you need a parcer meaning there is a penalty in performace. and second the results are very poor.
+To begin with to convert HTML code into a kind of FPDF you need a parcer meaning there is a penalty in performace;
+and second the results are very poor.

 *HTML code*